wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 In my humble opinion, we need an organizational working agreement, which:

-- Encourages a respectful meeting etiquette
+- Encourages a respectful meeting etiquette that raises the quality and reduces the number of meetings
 - Fosters collaboration
 - Focuses on productivity
 - Enables a healthy work:life balance
-- And pivots our culture from meetings to delivery
+- Pivots our culture from ”just another meeting” to collaboration, leadership, and delivery

 Thank you for listening.
 Thoughts?
 Questions?